 If you’re considering filing for Chapter 7 or 13 bankruptcy, you might be wondering what happens after your case is filed.
-It’s an important distinction to make: once you’ve taken the step of filing for bankruptcy, a number of factors come into play.
+It’s an important distinction to make: once you’ve taken the step of filing for bankruptcy, several factors come into play.

 Your Initial Situation with Creditors

 Once you file for Chapter 7, you’re assigned a case number and bankruptcy trustee.
 The trustee will oversee your case, review your documents, and may ask for additional documentation depending on what was initially submitted.
-The trustee will administer the Meeting of Creditors, which is a meeting your creditors may attend for the purpose of asking initial questions regarding your case.
+The trustee will administer the Meeting of Creditors, a meeting your creditors may attend to ask initial questions regarding your case.
 Their involvement will depend on how much you owe and the type of debt that you have.
-For example, business creditors are more likely to attend the meeting to inquire as to the status of collateral and insurance; ex-spouses may attend the meeting to ask about unpaid property settlements or support; creditors for typical consumer debt generally do not attend the meetings unless there has been a long history of non-payment, or the creditors suspect some sort of fraud has been committed.
+For example, business creditors are more likely to attend the meeting to inquire as to the status of collateral and insurance; ex-spouses may attend the meeting to ask about unpaid property settlements or support; creditors for typical consumer debt generally do not attend the meetings unless there has been a long history of non-payment, or the creditors suspect some fraud has been committed.

 What is the ‘Automatic Stay’?

 Once your Chapter 7 or 13 case has been filed, you’ll be granted an “automatic stay,” which offers protection from all creditors and others to whom you owe money.
-They cannot take collection action against you or against your property and any wage garnishment must stop.
+They cannot take collection action against you or your property, and any wage garnishment must stop.

 Credit cards will be shut down, including any cards that have a zero balance.
 It’s worth noting that recent national legal action concerning student loan debt has now opened up the possibility that this particular debt could be discharged through bankruptcy.